compsecio/ctfbook/src/tools/openssh.md

 In the above case, the address of your VM is ```192.168.46.91``` and your username is ```kali```.

-You should be able to login from your desktop now using:
+You should be able to log in from your desktop now using:
 ```
 ssh kali@192.168.46.9
 ```